forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Efficient in terms of time complexity - Minimises the number of DB lookups (most requests do not need a database call to authenticate at all!)
 - Built-in support for handling multiple devices per user.
 - Built-in synchronisation in case you are running multiple node processes.
-- Easy to use (see [auth-demo](https://github.com/supertokens/auth-demo)) and test, with well documented, modularised code and helpful error messages!
+- Easy to use (see [auth-demo](https://github.com/supertokens/auth-demo)), with well documented, modularised code and helpful error messages!

 #### Using this library, you can keep a user logged in for however long you want - without worrying about any security consequences.
-For a more technical understanding, please contact us at team@supertokens.io.
+For a thorough technical understanding, please contact us at team@supertokens.io.

 ## Index
 1) [Installation](https://github.com/supertokens/supertokens-node-mysql-ref-jwt#installation)